 Leave a comment below.
 What series do you miss that crashed and burned in the first season?
-Have you seen the “Joseph Fiennes” curse that left the actor high and dry after Flash Forward and then Camelot ‘the series’ was renamed Camelot ‘the mini-series’?
+Have you seen the “Joseph Fiennes” curse that left the actor high and dry after Flash Forward and then Camelot’s ‘the series’ was renamed Camelot ‘the mini-series?

 Audiences don’t like to be abandoned by media producers.
-The new age of television is about global release for the social shared experience.
-Television is no longer about sequential seasons and budget cycles, its about audience appetite and content creative response.
-Our vacuum should pull the new talent to centre stage and push the boundaries of story telling to burn brighter and longer because you no longer are constrained by the ‘pitch’.
+The new age of television is about the global release for the socially shared experience.
+Television is no longer about sequential seasons and budget cycles, it’s about audience appetite and content creative response.
+Our vacuum should pull the new talent to centre stage and push the boundaries of storytelling to burn brighter and longer because you no longer are constrained by the ‘pitch’.
 Today your story should be told because it can be told.
 It’s the Creative Stupid.

 I hate television.
 I hate it as much as peanuts.
 But I can’t stop eating peanuts.